 - Lighting: save by turning off the lights in rooms when you do not need them and also replace the bulbs you have with efficient LED bulbs.

-What do I do if I cannot afford to pay my electricity bill anymore?
+I can’t afford to pay my gas and electricity bills anymore?

 At the moment, your energy supplier won’t disconnect your gas or electricity if you miss a payment.
 However, after 28 days without payment, your supplier may notify you that they are considering disconnecting your supply.